ice-wm/FAQ/index.md

 With imlib, IceWM is able to read most of the often used image formats like png, gif, jpeg, instead of just xpm images with libXpm.
 Another reason can be, that the theme defines another image or color.
+An error message from icewmbg should tell you more.

 ### Can I have bigger icons?